zakve/react-todo-list/README.md

-# React TO-DO list using React and TypeScript
+# Basic TO-DO list using React and TypeScript

 ## Instalation